St Andrew’s, Pangbourne

 St Andrew’s School is a bucolic prep near Pangbourne, West Berkshire, perfectly positioned for those around Newbury, Reading and South Oxfordshire (or further if you don’t mind the drive).
-Co-ed with just under 290 pupils, the school is at the end of a tree-lined drive in 54 acres of beautiful woodland and playing fields.
+Co-ed with 312 pupils, the school is at the end of a tree-lined drive in 54 acres of beautiful woodland and playing fields.
 And if you love to name drop, the Duchess of Cambridge and John Le Carré are both former pupils.
 Oo-er.

 The Victorian Gothic mansion dates back to 1885 and was designed by architect Alfred Waterhouse (London’s Natural History Museum is one of his too.
 Fancy!) and, despite its grand features (wood panelling and original Royal Doulton tile panels), it feels warm rather than stuffy – light and spacious, kids’ art and motivational messages everywhere.

 The most popular leaver destinations include Abingdon, Bradfield College, Downe House, Headington, Leighton Park, Magdalen College, Marlborough, Millfield, Pangbourne College, Radley, Queen Anne’s, Teddies, Shiplake, and Wellington College.

 Pupils are taught about media awareness and reliable sources of news, independent study skills (handy right now) and what they can do to help the environment.
 Happiness and welfare; compassion and leadership and curiosity and curriculum form the pillars of school life.

 Orienteering is big.
-It’s safe to say St Andrew’s kids know where they are going as National Middle Schools Champions for seven out of eight years running.
-It’s a skill they all learn from Year 3.
+It’s safe to say St Andrew’s kids know where they are going as National Middle Schools Champions for eight out of nine years running.
+It’s a skill they can learn from Year 3.
 Great for teaching perseverance, handy if they ever get lost and a must if they find themselves on Bear Grylls Celebrity Island.

-Excellent.
-Nursery and Pre-Prep start at 8.45am-3.30pm, with after-school care and activities available until 6pm for an additional fee.
+Nursery and Pre-Prep start at 8.45am-3.30pm, with after-school care and activities available from Reception until 6pm for an additional fee.
 The main school day starts at 8.25am-5.20pm (juniors) and 6pm (seniors), but again supper and after school activities are available until after 6.30pm.
-Flexi-boarding is popular; kids can book in for as many nights as they like and weekly boarding is also offered.
+Flexi-boarding is massive; kids can book in for as many nights as they like and weekly boarding is also offered.
 There’s no Saturday school here – St Andrew’s prides itself on its family-friendly ethos, so you can have your little darlings back all weekend.

-Lots of my friends send their children here, and they love the upbeat, ‘can-do’ feel about St Andrew’s.
-The staff get lots of good press, the outdoorsy nature of the school goes down very well and the school meals get a big tick.
+Lots of my friends send their children here, and they love the upbeat, ‘can-do’ vibes about St Andrew’s.
+The staff get lots of good press, the outdoorsy nature goes down very well and the school meals get a big tick.
 Bye-bye tapioca puds, hello cosmopolitan buffet with salad bar and exotic fruit.
-Even Squash and Bs (biscuits) are now carrot sticks and hummus.
+Even Squash and Bs (biscuits) are now carrot sticks and sesame-free hummus.